-There are a lot of stigmas associated with dementia that can hinder not only the person living with dementia and their families but also those that are working to support them.
-Stigmas impact on service structure, delivery, care and quality of life for everyone involved.
-They can have detrimental effects particularly for the person living with dementia.
+There are many stigmas associated with dementia that can hinder people living with the disease, as well as their families and those working to support them.
+Stigmas negatively impact service structure and delivery, care, and quality of life for all involved.

 When a person becomes stereotyped, ‘stigmatised’, it becomes difficult for them to be perceived as anything but that stereotype.
-They are then perceived through the lenses of that stereotype and labels are created within that perspective.
+They are then perceived through the lens of that stereotype and labels are created within that perspective.
 The dehumanising of people often starts with stigma.
-Common examples of this with regards to dementia is the labels of behaviour such as aggressive and non-compliant.
-Once these labels have been associated with the individual person others will often only then see them through the lenses that these labels create.
-This could also be true for the perceptions of dementia being only about suffering.